Bakery Style Blueberry Muffins with Perfect Crumble Topping

 Notes

-Gluten-free: use 1:1 gluten-free flour (we like Bob’s Red Mill)
+Gluten-free: use 1:1 gluten-free flour (I like Bob’s Red Mill or King Arthur’s Measure for Measure)

 Dairy-free: use vegan butter and almond milk.